Los Serranos, Chino Hills, California: Name

 The Greening family owned the golf course and put in the sewer system as part of the original water works well before most of the properties were developed.
 Greening also owned Dam Number 808 which routinely flooded areas below it until former State Senator Ruben Ayala put in a flood control channel at the personal expense of landowners affected by Greening's flooding.
 Apparently Greening was not required to contribute, even though the flood control channel was a requirement for the dam licensing of 1936 or so.
-Christine Arias is the mayor of the Los Serranos sub division.

 Area

 Los Serranos is a substandard lot size subdivision within the city of Chino Hills.
 It is further divided by locals into two sections known locally as "Upper" and "Lower" Los Serranos.
 The line of demarcation between the two areas is Ramona Avenue.
 The eastern part is "Lower" Los Serranos because it was subjected to flooding until very recently, whereas Western areas of Los Serranos are known as "Upper" Los Serranos due to general lack of flooding.
 Houses along the rim of the Los Serrannos Golf Course have narrow lots and are not well maintained, and suffer from errant golf balls.
-Lower Los Serranos is defined by Joyce and George Butler who run Support Our Area Residents (S.O.A.R.), a non registered public charity from their home.
-They have been awarded the status of Community Heroes of 2007 by the Pomona Fairground and City of Chino Hills and the local newspaper, Chino Champion publications.

 A third community within Los Serranos is the Greening-run 'retirement' mobile home park area which surrounds Lake Los Serranos, dam number 808.